Programs for Postpartum Depression

 There is no one-size-fits-all treatment when it comes to postpartum depression but it is treatable through the right programs.
 Typical treatment for postpartum depression includes cognitive behavioral therapy (CBT), prescription medications, self-care, and outpatient programs.
 These programs are effective alone or can be combined.
-At the Phoenix Recovery and Counseling Centers, we offer mental health services and specifically treat those suffering from postpartum depression.
-Our services include a PHP Day program, Intensive Outpatient program and general outpatient program.
-Furthermore, the Phoenix Recovery and Counseling Services provides support for patients in finding the right residential care with one of our community partners.
+At The Phoenix Recovery Center, we offer mental health services and specifically treat those suffering from postpartum depression.
+Our services include a Residential Program, PHP Day Program, Intensive Outpatient Program and General Outpatient Program.
 Click on each service to learn more about what they entail and how they can help you on a path towards recovery.

 Phoenix Recovery Experience

 Patients and families who engage in The Phoenix recovery experience through our continuum of care, learn and develop both recovery and disease management skills.
 Moreover, patients and family members begin to identify, define, and achieve stability in their pursuit of a meaningful life.
 As a result, self-confidence embodies the emotional and cognitive condition of our patients and family members.
 Patients and their family members enjoy relationships that begin to be healed.
 They also celebrate the fact that dreams are being redefined through realistic applied behaviors that are motivated by meaning pursuits supported by recovery based support systems.

 We are excited to answer any questions and support you in your healing process and reclaiming the life you desire